Alan-Bai1/BSE_Alan-s_Portfolio/index.md

 # Description

 The first thing that I did was learn how to code for the arduino.
 I started off by making a simple blinking light using a LED circuit (refer to figure 1).
 Then, I learned how to code for the arduino.
 After, I believed I had enough knowledge to start building and coding the biometric health monitor.
-For the biometric health monitor, I used a pulse sensor, arduino uno, and a 16x2 LED display monitor.
+For the biometric health monitor, I used a pulse sensor(refer to figure 4), arduino uno, and a 16x2 LED display monitor.
 The pulse sensor detects when a heartbeat happens by tracing the amount of light that it produces and the amount of light absorbed.
 When, a heartbeat happens, blood flows and therefore less light ight is reflected.
 The pulse sensor detects that and counts it as a heartbeat and then counts the amount of heartbeats.
 It then sends a signal to the arduino which takes the average amount of heartbeats and converts it into the amount of heartbeats per minute.
 The display monitor then displays it so the user can read their heart rate.
 I was successful in coding and wiring the project to work (refer to figure 2).

 # Challenges